zamojski/TowerCollector/README.md

 [<img src="https://fdroid.gitlab.io/artwork/badge/get-it-on.png" alt="Get it on F-Droid" height="80">](https://f-droid.org/packages/info.zamojski.soft.towercollector/)

 ## Building
-This project is build using Android Studio Arctic Fox (7.0.2).
+This project is build using Android Studio and Gradle (7.2).

 To build your own signed apk go to "[app/properties](app/properties)" and: